abdalla143079/Code_Data_ED_LSTM_UBNB/README.md

-* This repository is contains the code used for conducting the study, applying encoder decoder LSTM model for 14 days ahead streamflow forecasting in the upper blue nile basin.
+* This repository contains the code used for conducting the study, which applies an encoder-decoder LSTM model for 14-day ahead streamflow forecasting in the Upper Blue Nile Basin.

-* To code was hosted in our google drive and was conducted in google colabs environment
+* The code was originally hosted on our Google Drive and was executed in the Google Colab environment.

-* to run to code locally downlaod the reposatory and change the main directories, deleting the google drive details
+* To run the code locally, download the repository and update the main directories by removing the Google Drive references.